To determine the level of the drug phenytoin in your blood in order to maintain a therapeutic level and to detect potential for toxicity

 People who take phenytoin long-term may develop vitamin D deficiency, numbness in their extremities due to nerve damage (peripheral neuropathy), acne, excessive hair on their face or body, a thickening of facial features, or weakness of their bones.
 Rarely, a person may develop a severe rash and skin condition that requires hospitalization.

-Women who use phenytoin during pregnancy are at an increased risk of having babies born with several types of birth defects.
-Women who want to become pregnant should talk to their health practitioner.
+Women who use phenytoin during pregnancy are at an increased risk of having babies born with several types of birth defects, such as growth problems, heart defects, and cleft palate.
+Women who want to become pregnant should talk to their healthcare practitioner.

 Phenytoin is sometimes prescribed for other conditions such as trigeminal neuralgia, which causes episodes of sharp pain along the jaw, and other causes of nerve pain.
 This use must also be monitored.